Daily Health Assessment!

 Are you MOTIVATED?

 Motivation is the driving force for what we do.
-If we are not motivated, or motivated enough, then you will not be able to reach your goals.
-It’s time to find what motivates you and start to Change YOUR Life!
+If we are not motivated, or motivated enough, then you will not be able to reach your goals and improve your health.

 Are you HEALTHY?